The Best Car Insurance in Illinois

 The two top-rated companies for Illinois residents with poor driving records are:

-MoneyGeek calculated these scores based on a balance of affordability after an accident combined with customer service.
+MoneyGeek calculated these scores based on affordability after an accident and customer service ratings.

 MoneyGeek’s Pick: Erie